fabiopicolijr/omnistack-week11-be-the-hero/README.md

 ##  :pencil2: About

-The system **Be The Hero** is an system to helps **ONG's** to find sponsors.
+**Be The Hero** is a system to helps **NGO's** to find sponsors.
 It was created whithin the event **Semana OmniStack11 - RocketSeat's** in order to put into practice all the content studied during the course.

 ---